Ficool

 "The one who woke the Vein must choose: Remember or Burn."

-A Circle Keeper stepped through, moving like a shadow given shape.
-His voice was deep, and strangely calm.
+A Circle Keeper stepped through, moving like shadow given form.
+His voice was calm, deliberate.

 "Mark Wilde.
 By decree of the Binding Accord, I offer you one chance to submit.
 Come with me.
 Be sealed.
 Live."